Fresh Air Museum – Government Street:

 1001-1003 Government Street

 This four-storey building is home to both Victoria’s Swatch Store and the Olde Tyme Candy Shoppe.
-It was named for it first owner, Wymond Hamley—the onetime Collector of Customs for the Colony of British Columbia.
+It had been named for it first owner, Wymond Hamley—onetime Collector of Customs for the Colony of British Columbia.
+The work of the civil engineer Dennis Harris.

-Distinguished by its bevelled commercial entrance and its Romanesque second storey windows, it was the work of the civil engineer Dennis Harris.
-Originally a three-storey brick building constructed in 1885, it replaced Fort Victoria’s vegetable garden during Victoria’s development boom of the 1880’s.
+Originally a three-storey brick building constructed in 1885, it replaced Fort Victoria’s vegetable garden during Victoria’s 1880’s development boom.
 By 1907 its ground floor tenants were appropriately a jeweller, and Dominion Express.
-Its upper storeys, accessed at 602 Broughton Street, were occupied by the two surveying businesses
+Its upper storeys, accessed at 602 Broughton Street, were occupied by two surveying businesses

 The fourth storey addition, designed by William Ridgeway Wilson in 1912, was Hamley’s daughter, Mrs. Diana Irving’s response to Victoria’s Pre-World War One economic boom.